AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 ## About Me
 {{< imageRight src="/images/photos/Portrait.jpg" alt="Photo credit: Pascal." caption="Photo credit: Pascal." width="20%" >}}
 Hello!
-I am Anthony, a junior at **Washington University in St. Louis (WUSTL)**, where I transitioned from an early passion for architecture into the intricate world of geometric structures. **Geometry** is not only the theoretical foundation of civil engineering but also a powerful tool to showcase the uniqueness of **data**.
-I seek to understand how structures like manifolds and graphs that are inherent in real-world images can be encoded as data.

-I find solace in the rich symphonies of Brahms and the leisures that come with travel.
-My recent projects and research include symplectic geometry and toric manifolds (undergraduate thesis with Prof. Tang Xiang), harmonic analysis on groups (research with Prof. Renato Feres), geometry processing work at [MIT SGI](https://sgi.mit.edu/sgi-2024), and forthcoming work on fractals at Imperial College London.
+I am Anthony, a senior undergraduate at **Washington University in St. Louis (WUSTL)**, majoring in Economics and Computer Science, with a double major in Mathematics.
+My early studies in architecture and art led me to an interest in **geometry**, which I now explore with a focus on **data** in a broad sense.
+I’m interested in various geometric structures, including symplectic and noncommutative geometry, as well as probabilistic and coarse geometry.
+I also enjoy visual models in low-dimensional topology and discrete differential geometry.

+I recently participated in the geometry processing program at [MIT SGI](https://sgi.mit.edu/sgi-2024), where I took part in a tutorial week and group projects guided by both industry professionals and academics.
+I’m currently working on my undergraduate thesis in symplectic geometry and toric manifolds with Prof. Tang Xiang.

+Outside of math 🔢, I enjoy reading social theories 📖, listening to classical music 🎻, traveling ⛰️, and spending time with my cat 🐈.
 {{< imageRight src="/images/photos/NY.jpg" alt="Photo: New York.
 Dec 2022." caption="Photo: New York.
 Dec 2022." width="20%" >}}
 ### Contact
 - **Email: hong[dot]x@wustl[dot]edu**